What is canyoneering?

-When is the best time of year to go on a trip?
+When is the best time of year to go on a guided trip in Moab?

 A lot depends on the trip.
 The following paragraphs will give you an idea of what trips are possible, and more importantly enjoyable, at various times of the year.

 In the hot summer months of June through August, Entrajo, Medieval Chamber and Pleiades canyons are fine trips due to the shortness of the first two and the abundance of water in Entrajo and Pleiades.
-Afternoon trips into Entrajo Canyon in the summertime are really quite pleasant, since the sun goes behind the canyons' walls at that time.
-As a result, we're in the shade for most of the time.
-Pleiades Canyon is of course a great trip due to the abundance of cool flowing water.
-Dipper Creek Canyon is refreshing, indeed, and can be a great place in the summer.
+Afternoon trips into Entrajo Canyon in the summertime are really quite pleasant, since the sun goes behind the canyons’ walls at that time.
+As a result, we’re in the shade for most of the time.
 Granary Canyon is definitely unbearable during the summer months.

 Oh boy, the secret’s out!
 The winter months of December through February can be a fantastic time to explore Utah’s backcountry.
 As a bonus, lodging rates in Moab this time of year are extremely low.
 And though it’s true many eating establishments are closed during the winter, the one’s you want to eat at anyway, such as the Moab Brewery, are open year round!

 How do I make reservations for a trip?